mckryton/featuremap_xl/README.md

 ![sample feature map](doc/img/sample_map.png)

+**Hint:** look for the features folder for this script to try this out!

 #### known limitations
 Because of the sandbox model in MacOS and the addaption to this of Excel 2016 the script might not be able to access your feature file.